Article

 • Assess tax implications

 The feasibility study is typically performed by an actuary and is often required by regulators before approving a captive license.
 It provides a comprehensive analysis to determine if forming a captive makes financial and strategic sense for your organization.
-Captives.Insure will work with you every step of the way to complete this study and help you make the decision whether or not a captive is right for you.
+Captives.Insure will provide the initial indications on whether a captive is viable at the very beginning for no cost.
+Once you determine a captive is the right arrangement for your business, we will coordinate all of the service providers to finalize the feasibility study and work with you every step of the way.

 Select a Domicile